 My role & responsibilities:

-Based out of our Bowser office, I’m a Project Manager, and have Field Director status for the Northwest Coast and Interior Plateau regions of BC.
+Based out of our Bowser office, I’m a Field Director for the Northwest Coast and Interior Plateau regions of BC.
 My role covers proposal preparation, obtaining HCA and First Nations permits, managing field crews, liaising with clients and First Nations, as well as reporting and analysis.
 My specializations are in large- and small-scale infrastructure; commercial, residential, and industrial projects, and I have a special interest in the use of GIS in archaeology, and for data collection and management.

 What motivates me at Kleanza: